shakirshakiel/gokube/README.md

 - Patterns Of Distributed Systems for design principles
 ```

-# WORK-IN-PROGRESS

-## 1. Setting Up the Development Environment
+## Alternate options to set your Development Environment

-To set up the development environment, there are two alternate options: using `Devbox` or using `limactl`
+To set up the development environment, there are two more options that this project supports:
+- `devbox`
+- `limactl`

-### Option 1: Using Devbox
+### 1: Using devbox

-1. Install Devbox by following the instructions on the [Devbox GitHub page](https://github.com/jetify-com/devbox).
+1. Install devbox by following the instructions [here](https://www.jetify.com/docs/devbox/installing_devbox/).
-2. Once Devbox is installed, navigate to the root directory of this project and run:
+2. Once devbox is installed, navigate to the root directory of this project and run:

   ```bash
   devbox shell
   ```

-This will automatically install the required packages (`goreleaser` and `lima`) and set up the environment.
+This will automatically install the required packages (`go`, `docker` and `colima`) and set up the environment.
+You can run the make commands from devbox shell.

+# WORK-IN-PROGRESS

 ### Option 2: Using limactl